Last Updated on September 13, 2023 by Lawrence Berezin

-The expiration date of the expired permanent registration must be entered in the “Exp.
-Date” box and the sticker number must be entered in Complainant’s Comments
+A warrior or cop must enter the date of the expired permanent registration in the “Exp.
+Date” box.
+Likewise, the sticker number must be entered in the Complainant’s Comments.

 If you parked your chariot with a temporary registration certificate affixed to the windshield, please check the date the warrior entered for the registration expiration date.
 If you secured a temporary registration certificate and attached it to the windshield next to the expired registration sticker, I would argue that the correct date of expiration is the expiration date on the temporary registration certificate (not the date on the expired registration sticker).

 A wonderful client of ours bought a van for personal use.
 He followed the proper procedure and registered his van as a passenger vehicle.
 He displayed passenger plates on the front and back of his van.

 However, when he parked his passenger van overnight in a residential neighborhood, he unleashed a torrent of parking tickets.

 - Unaltered commercial vehicle

 - Parking a commercial vehicle overnight in a residential neighborhood

 Meanwhile, never pay a parking ticket “No questions asked.”
 In the same vein, check for omissions and commissions.
 What if the sticker number is wrong [you win]?
 What if there is no explanation about why the registration was improper [you win].